scylladb/scylladb/docs/architecture/raft.rst

      - Schema updates are possible and safe.
      - Try restarting the node.
 If the node is dead, :doc:`replace it with a new node </operating-scylla/procedures/cluster-management/replace-dead-node/>`.
    * - 2 nodes
-     - Cluster is not fully operational.
-The data is available for reads and writes, but schema changes are impossible.
+     - Data is available for reads and writes, schema changes are impossible.
      - Restart at least 1 of the 2 nodes that are down to regain quorum.
 If you can’t recover at least 1 of the 2 nodes, consult the :ref:`manual Raft recovery section <recover-raft-procedure>`.
-   * - 1 datacenter
-     - Cluster is not fully operational.
-The data is available for reads and writes, but schema changes are impossible.
-     - When the DC comes back online, restart the nodes.
-If the DC does not come back online and nodes are lost, consult the :ref:`manual Raft recovery section <recover-raft-procedure>`.

 .. list-table:: Cluster B: 2 datacenters, 6  nodes (3 nodes per DC)
    :widths: 20 40 40